tsubik/tsubik.github.io/_posts/2016-07-14-make-your-emberjs-web-app-more-progressive-part-3.md

 I think this scenario is fairly easy.
 All you need to do is to cache your data and come up with some invalidation mechanism.
-There is [a clone of hacker news][react-hn], capable of working without the internet connection and [showed recently by Addy Osmani on Google IO conference][addy-osmani-talk].
+There is [a clone of hacker news][react-hn], capable of working without the internet connection and [showed recently by Addy Osmani at Google IO conference][addy-osmani-talk].
 They are using firebase so it's not the simplest case as you have to deal with real-time updates as well.
 Although, in a simpler scenario if you have a REST API you could just cache your requests as any other assets using service worker as I described in the previous part of this series.
-For example using [sw-toolbox][sw-toolbox].
+For example, using [sw-toolbox][sw-toolbox].

 {% highlight javascript %}